 Attendance is required.
-Adelphi students make a commitment to be active participants in their educational program; class attendance is an integral part of this commitment.
+Adelphi students commit to being active participants in their educational program; class attendance is an integral part of this commitment.
 Students are responsible for completing course work missed through absences.
 After 4 absences, your grade will be lowered by one-third of a grade (e.g., A to A-, A- to B+, etc.).
 You are also responsible for whatever work is covered in class whether or not you are there.
-Absence from quizzes and exams will be excused only for a good and well-documented reason.
-The decision to allow a make-up quiz or exam will be made in accordance with the policies of Adelphi University.

-Please arrive to class on time whenever possible.
+- Absence from quizzes/exams will be excused only for a good and well-documented reason.
+The decision to allow a make-up will be made in accordance with the policies of Adelphi University. - Please arrive to class on time whenever possible.
 Also, lateness or leaving early will count as partial absences.
-But, I would much rather you arrive late or leave early, then miss an entire class session.
-If you know in advance that you will be absent or late for a class, please e-mail me to let me know.
-If you need to be absent for any class meetings due to religious observance, please notify me within the first two weeks of the semester.

-If I know in advance that I will be absent or late for a class, then I will post this information to Moodle, and Moodle will automatically send an e-mail to your Adelphi e-mail account.
-In the rare case that I am not present at the start of class and there is no announcement on Moodle, then you should wait until at least 4:50pm, as I am probably just running late.
+But, I would much rather you arrive late or leave early than miss an entire class session.
+If you know in advance that you will be absent or late for class, please e-mail me in advance (if possible). - This is a Traditional In-Person class, and most (70%-100%) class meetings will be in-person.
+On occasion, the class may meet synchronously on Zoom (when announced in advance on Moodle/AU email by the professor). - If I know in advance that I will be absent or late for a class, then I will post this information to Moodle, and Moodle will automatically send an e-mail to your Adelphi e-mail account.
+In the rare case that I am not there at the start of class and there is no announcement on Moodle or the classroom door, then you should wait in the classroom until at least 6:20pm, as I am probably just running late.

-Provided that health conditions allow, most (70%-100%) of our class meetings will be in-person, and in-person attendance is required!
-Occasionally, we may meet synchronously on Zoom instead (when announced by the professor on Moodle/AU E-mail).